jamesr1x/Inflation_Stock_Returns_Analysis/README.md

 └── Report.qmd
 ```

-### Explanation of Directory:
+## Explanation of Directory:

 ### The project contains 4 scripts:

-- "Get_raw_data.ipynb" Collects raw data from the FED and Yfinance and converts this raw data into 3 CSVs which are stored in "Data/Raw_data/"
+- "Get_raw_data.ipynb" collects raw data from the FED and Yfinance and converts this raw data into 3 csvs which are stored in "Data/Raw_data/"
-- "Clean.ipynb" Carries out data processing on the raw data CSVs, combinding them into a single CSV called Clean.CSV which is stored in "Data/Raw_data/"
+- "Clean.ipynb" carries out data processing on the raw data csvs, combinding them into a single csv file called Clean.csv which is stored in "Data/Raw_data/"
-- "Analysis.ipynb" Carries out analysis on the cleaned data.
+- "Analysis.ipynb" carries out analysis on the cleaned data (Clean.csv).
 It produces graphs which are stored in "Outputs/Figures/" and regression tables which are stored in "Outputs/Tables/"
-- "Make.py" This sets up the folder structure for the directory and runs all 3 scripts in the correct order (Get_raw_data -> Clean -> Analysis)
+- "Make.py" sets up the folder structure for the directory and runs all 3 scripts in the correct order (Get_raw_data -> Clean -> Analysis)

 ### FRED_API_key.txt